About the Yamaha AVENTAGE RX-A3080

 - WiFi Direct: When using WiFi Direct, you can connect directly with other WiFi-enabled devices without using a wireless router.
 You'll be able to wirelessly stream a variety of music files to the Yamaha receiver without connecting to your home network.
 WiFi Direct completely bypasses your WiFi access point/router, so it's easy to set up.
 You'll continue to navigate your music and view song/artist information from your mobile device.

 Note: Network setup requires that the receiver be connected to your TV via HDMI for display of the on-screen menu.
 The receiver's network setup cannot be accessed through its front-panel display.

-Online Music Services: The Yamaha RX-A3080 offers access to Internet Radio through built-in Airable by TuneIn; your Spotify Premium account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.
+Online Music Services: The Yamaha AV receiver offers access to Internet Radio through built-in Airable by TuneIn; your Spotify account through Spotify Connect on your Apple iOS or Android device; and your Pandora, TIDAL, Amazon, SiriusXM, Qobuz, Napster, or Deezer music account through Yamaha's MusicCast Controller app.

 - Airable by TuneIn: You can listen to Internet radio stations using Airable by TuneIn.
 Search worldwide internet radio content by Genre, Language, Location, Quality, Popularity, or do a keyword search.

 - Spotify Connect: Anyone with a Spotify account (whether free or premium) can enjoy the wireless freedom of streaming the Spotify app (for Apple iOS or Android) to to the MusicCast-enabled receiver.
 All files on Spotify can stream up to 320kbps, which is MP3 quality.